 The Murci�lago originally went on sale in 2002.
 In 2006, a boost in engine power and size demanded a new name.
 Now called the Murci�lago LP640, it's the larger of the two models offered by Lambo; the other being the Gallardo.
 Murci�lagos come in coupe and roadster styles.
 Both the Murci�lago and its smaller Lamborghini Gallardo sibling have a new exterior and interior personalization program for 2008, called Ad Personam.

-Equipped with permanent all-wheel drive, the Murci�lago holds a 571-horsepower, 6.2-liter V-12.
-Lamborghini claims the Murci�lago can roar from zero to 60 mph in 3.5 seconds and reach a top speed beyond 205 mph.
+Equipped with permanent all-wheel drive, the Murci�lago holds a 6.5-liter V-12.
+Lamborghini says the Murci�lago can roar from zero to 60 mph in 3.4 seconds and reach a top speed beyond 205 mph.

-Starting in 2004, Lamborghini's six-speed-manual transmission could be operated by a new "E-gear" system that eliminated the clutch pedal.
-This robotized gearbox delivers electrohydraulic sequential shifting.
+Starting in 2004, Lamborghini's six-speed manual transmission could be operated by a new "E-gear" system that eliminated the clutch pedal.
+This gearbox delivers electrohydraulic sequential shifting.
 Twin paddles on the steering column yield upshifts and downshifts, while a Reverse button is mounted on the dashboard.

 An open-roofed Murci�lago roadster debuted at the Geneva Motor Show in spring 2004 and went on sale later that year.
-For 2006, the Murci�lago can be equipped with carbon-ceramic brakes, and an Interior Carbon Package is optional.
+The Murci�lago can be equipped with carbon-ceramic brakes, and an Interior Carbon Package is optional.

 Other than the steel roof and door panels, the coupe's bodywork is composed largely of carbon fiber and is built over a frame made of high-strength steel tubing.
 Weight distribution is 42 percent in the front and 58 percent at the rear.
 Aluminum-alloy wheels hold 18-inch Pirelli tires that are wider in back.